bruchim/bruchim/README.md

 ![a](https://img.shields.io/badge/Status-Stable-brightgreen)
 ![a](https://img.shields.io/badge/Job-Stealth-blue)

-### I'm passionate about:
+### What drives me
-* Building product teams that work as teams and business partners
+* Building product teams that operate as true business partners
-* Innovating with mobile, data and new technology
+* Innovating across backend, frontend, mobile, data, and emerging tech
-* Facilitating teaching, learning, and understanding at all levels
+* Sharing knowledge—teaching, mentoring, and learning at every level

-### I'm pretty sure i’m good at:
+### What I do well
-- Building a product, designing systems, writing code and mentoring.
+* Leading large engineering organizations that collaborate transparently with the business
-- Applying Data, Performance and Engineering skills to drive innovative products
+* Turning ideas into products: system design, hands‑on coding, and mentorship
-- Employing a practical agile approach to reaching lofty goals
+* Applying data, performance, and engineering rigor to unlock new value
-- Developing, explaining, and executing technical strategy from the high level to the very detailed
+* Pairing pragmatic agile practices with ambitious goals
-- Leading a large technical product organization to transparently partner with the business
+* Crafting and communicating technical strategy—from big picture to byte‑level detail

 ### Get in touch